berserank/rate-of-model-collapse/README.md

 ## Usage

 The Python script `ngram_sim.py` is designed to train an n-gram model and generate text.
+Number of samples generated will be the same as number of samples in the training dataset.

 #### Required Arguments:
 - `--input_file`: Path to the input text file to be processed.